310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Midori %}
-I ended up doing the same too… It's easy to talk to you, so it just happened on it’s own…
+I ended up doing the same too… It's easy to talk to you, so it just happened on its own…
 {% endbubble %}

 {% bubble Hajime %}